emblem-ai-agent-wallet

 What Happens During Authentication

 Password auth: The password is sent to EmblemVault's auth API over HTTPS.
 A session JWT is returned.
-If using the -p flag, the password is also encrypted and stored locally for future sessions.
+If using the -p flag, the password is also encrypted and stored locally in the selected profile for future sessions.
+If agent mode is run against a profile with no stored credentials, the CLI can auto-generate the password and save it to that profile.

 In both cases, no credentials are sent to any third party.
 Authentication is strictly between your machine and the EmblemVault auth service.